tttppp/ragl/rules.md

 * OpenRA discord name (Discord is the primary channel for communication);
 * Forum name (used to find player id).

 2.1.4 Registered players are put onto Signup list.
-If the player sent his registration info but wasn't put onto Signup list then he should subsequently contact the officials no later than the final date.
+If the player sent their registration info but wasn't put onto Signup list then they should subsequently contact the officials no later than the final date.

 ## 2.2 Returning players

-2.2.1 Players transferring over from the previous season have until 2022-04-21 to confirm their participation.
+2.2.1 Players transferring over from the previous season have until 2022-09-29 to confirm their participation.

 2.2.2 Returning players don't have to provide any other information than the expressed confirmation, officials are to request any of the above if mandatory information is missing.

-2.2.3 Returning players are put onto Confirmations list in order of their performance in the previous season (see 1.1.4).

 ## 2.3 Qualifications

-2.3.1 All other players (including those who were forfeit or disqualified from the previous season) are put onto Signup list in the order of appearance.

-2.3.4 These players will be placed into divisions using all-time ranking from the OpenRA 1v1 Ladder, and if necessary drawing lots, for seeding.

 2.3.5 Players who have been forfeit or disqualified in more seasons than they have completed will need to play some pre-season games on the ladder to be eligible to return.
 Players must have played `4*(incomplete - complete)²` games on the ladder in the month prior to registration closing.

 For example: If a player has season forfeit in 3 seasons and only completed 1 season then they must play `4*(3-1)² = 4*2² = 16` preseason ladder games to be eligible for the season.

+See https://tttppp.github.io/ragl/forfeits.html for individual records.

 ## 2.4 Waiting list

-2.4.1 In the event of players leaving the lowest division during first week for any reasons, vacant slots may be re-occupied by the players from Waiting list.
+2.4.1 In the event of players leaving during first week for any reasons, players may be added from the waiting list.
+The league officials will use a combination of the waiting list and promotion to fill the vacancy.

-2.4.2 The waiting list is composed of late signups and ordered by enlisting datetime.

-2.4.3 Any matches that were scheduled to be played before the player promotion from Waiting list takes place are to be played out of order until the end of the group stage (same rules as player-delayed matches).

 # 3. Communications
 Official communications between the players and with league officials are primarily done through Discord.